PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 13:38:28
+Last updated: 2024-04-05 13:39:02
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar